Desa7/gitCommands/README.md.txt

-rm (name)                     |remove file git commit -a                 |add modified files to the stage area git commit -am ""             |add modified files to the stage area and a message
+rm (name)                     |remove file git commit -a                 |add modified files to the stage area git commit -am ""             |add modified files to the stage area and a message git reset HEAD (name)         |go back from staged area to work directory git checkout -- (name)        |remove all changes from a commited file